Now you are pregnant

 As you will be supported by a number of different healthcare professionals, the toolkit should list emergency contact details of your team.
 It should also have a summary of your epilepsy, treatment, and your management plan.

 Around one in every three women with epilepsy will have seizures during their pregnancy.
 This can be due to things like their type of epilepsy, whether they are taking their medicine as prescribed, or lack of sleep.

 Some women might have seizures because the level of their epilepsy medicine in their blood fluctuates during pregnancy.
-This is most likely to happen with the drugs lamotrigine, levetiracetam and oxcarbazepine.
-So, many epilepsy specialists recommend that you have regular blood tests if you are taking these medicines.
+So, some epilepsy specialists recommend that you have regular blood tests if you are taking certain epilepsy medicines.
 They will take account of the type of epilepsy you have, your previous seizure control, and the dose of your medicines.
 It’s up to you to decide whether you want these blood tests.

-If your seizures change while you are pregnant, ask your family doctor or epilepsy specialist for a prompt review of your epilepsy medicine.
+If your seizures change while you are pregnant, ask your GP or epilepsy specialist for a prompt review of your epilepsy medicine.

 Taking your epilepsy medicine during pregnancy

 It’s really important not to stop taking your epilepsy medicine during pregnancy, unless your doctor advises you to do this.
 If you suddenly stop taking your medicine, it could cause you to have more frequent or more severe seizures.
 It could even put your life at risk.